 The Writer’s Choice

-If you are looking for video editing services, BuzzFlick – an NYC-based video animation studio – is here to assist you with expertise.
+If you are looking for video editing services, BuzzFlick – a video animation agency – is here to assist you with expertise.
 The studio has a team of talented and qualified directors, producers, editors, animators, graphics designers, scriptwriters, voice-over artists, and audio engineers who put their 200% into your project.

 BuzzFlick offers various video production and animation services like 2D animation, 3D animation, 3D modeling, explainer videos, motion graphics, whiteboard animation, and live-action & animated video editing.